zaki-alwadkar/python-jupyter-template/README.md

 The project file contains a set of exercises related to Matplotlib.
 These exercises build on the skills you developed in the activities and are meant to test your understanding and creativity.

 ### Steps to Complete the Project
-1. Open the project file:
+1. Open the src folder.
-   - File: `project/matplotlib-exercise.ipynb`
 2. Carefully read the instructions for each exercise.
 3. Complete the exercises by writing your solutions in the code cells provided.